holoviz/panel/doc/how_to/authentication/user_info.md

 - `{{ error }}`: A short description of the error.
 - `{{ error_msg }}`: A full description of the error.

-The `authorization_callback` may also contain a second parameter, which is set by the requested application path.
+The `authorize_callback` may also contain a second parameter, which is set by the requested application path.
 You can use this extra parameter to check if a user is authenticated _and_ has access to the application at the given path.